-On August 23, 2020, Kornisha McGill Brown was elected as the 27th National President of Jack and Jill of America, Incorporated at the 44th National Convention.
-Prior to being elected as National President, Kornisha served as the 2017-2019 Regional Director of the Southeastern Region.
+On July 29, 2022, Kornisha McGill Brown was re-elected for a second term as the 27th National President of Jack and Jill of America, Incorporated at the 45th National Convention in Orlando, Fl.
+Prior to being re-elected as National President, Kornisha served as the 2017-2019 Regional Director of the Southeastern Region.
 Kornisha also served as the 2015-2017 Southeastern Regional Secretary, Regional Nominating Committee member for 2 terms, and as Regional Chair of Rules and Regulations.
 Kornisha was recognized as “Chapter President of the Year” by the Southeastern Region at the 29th Biennial Mothers’ Regional Conference.
-She has been a member of the Columbus, GA (5-Star) Chapter for 13 years where she served as Chapter President, Chapter Vice-President, and much more.
+She has been a member of the Columbus, GA (5-Star) Chapter for 15 years where she served as Chapter President, Chapter Vice-President, and much more.

-Kornisha is married to Dr. Darius K. Brown, Sr., and they are the very proud parents of two children- Jordan Janay Brown and Darius Brown, Jr. She and her family are active members of New Birth Outreach Church in Columbus, GA.
+Kornisha is married to Dr. Darius K. Brown, Sr., and they are the very proud parents of two children- Jordan Janay Brown (Jack and Jill Alum) and Darius Brown, Jr. She and her family are active members of New Birth Outreach Church in Columbus, GA.

 Sativa is the loving wife of Charles E. Bowen Jr. and the attentive mother of Jordan (21) and Justin (13), they represent the best pieces of her!

 Sativa has over 25 years of executive experience in the Financial Services industry within Corporate Compliance & Audit, Marketing, Public Relations, Community Relations and Outreach.

 In her professional career serving as a Senior Vice President of Marketing Support Operations Services for a Fortune 100 company, during her tenure she has led large operational teams as well as self directed executive groups focused on project management and oversight of portfolios with millions in receivables, sales and losses.